-The Rocklin Library is a Placer County Library Branch offering three self-checkout machines, a community room, unique reading spaces, a welcoming atmosphere and use of color, and expanded Friends of the Rocklin Library book sales.
+The Rocklin Library is a Placer County Library Branch offering four self-checkout machines, a community room, unique reading spaces, a welcoming atmosphere and use of color, and expanded Friends of the Rocklin Library book sales.
 It also has 13 computers for public use, an Early Literacy Station, and WiFi throughout the building.

 Community Meeting Room

 Room Capacity: Split Room Capability: 49 + 47 = Limit 96

 Room Amenities: Sink/Hot Water/Paper Towels, Restrooms, DVD Player, Wi-Fi, PC Multi-Media Projector, White or Silver Screen, Clock, Chairs & Tables, USA Flag.

 Rocklin Library History